emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks okay but buffers sometimes on mobile. 🟡
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## Hopcorn
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvements. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌